Considering an apprenticeship as a post-18 option? You may find our article dedicated to degree apprenticeships more helpful.

 Apprenticeship vacancies can be found in several ways:

-• Employer websites: Some employers advertise apprenticeships directly on their own websites, where you can apply directly.
+• Employer websites: Some employers advertise apprenticeships on their own websites, where you can apply directly.

 • Apprenticeship fairs: These events feature stalls from various apprenticeship providers offering information on available apprenticeships.